uviclibraries/genai-notebooklm/3-nblm-brainstorming.md

   - ```Suggest potential methodological approaches for addressing each generated research question: QUESTION A```<br>
   - ```Suggest potential methodological approaches for addressing each generated research question: QUESTION B```<br>
   - ```Suggest potential methodological approaches for addressing each generated research question: QUESTION C```<br>
-3. Identify potential challenges or limitations in investigating these research questions:
+3. Next let's see if we can identify any potential challenges or limitations for each research question in turn:
-  -
+  - ```Suggest potential methodological approaches for addressing each generated research question: QUESTION A```<br>
+  - ```Suggest potential methodological approaches for addressing each generated research question: QUESTION B```<br>
+  - ```Suggest potential methodological approaches for addressing each generated research question: QUESTION C```<br>
+4. If you have a research topic in mind and have some good articles related to the topic you want to get inspiration from to...
+[**FINISH**]

 > ## Workshop Tips
 > - Use clear, specific prompts